Kōno Michinao (Iyo-no-kami)

 Adopted Children: Michinori

-Kōno Michinao served the last head of the Kōno clan who held the status of sengoku daimyō in Iyo Province in Shikoku.
+Kōno Michinao (Iyo-no-kami) served as the last head of the Kōno clan who held the status of sengoku daimyō in Iyo Province in Shikoku.
 He also carried the title of Governor of Iyo.
+Kōno Michinao (Iyo-no-kami) who is the subject of this profile is a different individual from Kōno Michinao (Danjō-shōhitsu) who was the father of Iyo-no-kami’s adoptive father, Kōno Michinobu.

-Although Michinao’s life was spared, his domain was seized and the role of the Kōno serving as a daimyō family in Iyo came to an end.
-In 1587, Michinao died of illness in Takehara at the base of Kobayakawa Takakage in Aki Province.
+Although Michinao’s life was spared, the landholdings of the clan were seized and the era of the Kōno clan serving as a daimyō family in Iyo came to an end.
+In 1587, Michinao died of illness at the base of Takakage in Takehara where his grave once worshiped by Takakage remains.
 Michinao was succeeded by Kōno Michinori, adopted from Shishido Motohide.